Prezez/gotgame/README.md

    User registration - the client entering the gotgame application must change.
-   Army - the user has his own army which fights with the other player Field - place of the ongoing duel
+   Army - the user has his own army which fights with the other player Attack - attack the neutral army or your opponent Field - place of the ongoing duel
    Gold - a kind of currency.
 The goal is to buy an army.
    Map - less of the ongoing battle
    Turn - time for the player to perform an action in the game.
+   Create a new game - resets ongoing game.
+   Hot-seat version - play on one computer.